 As surprising as finding a massive canyon below the Nile Valley may be this is not the only buried canyon in this part of the world.
 All of the other major rivers that empty into the Mediterranean Sea sit on top of buried canyons though none so far have been shown to be as large as the Nile Valley canyon.
 These canyons, which can run hundreds of miles inland and reach well below today’s sea level, offer further compelling evidence that the Mediterranean basin experienced significantly lower water levels in the distant past.

 In the next post we will ask what the lost canyon of the Nile tells us about Biblical chronology and age of the Earth.
 In other words, were does the Nile canyon fit in the Biblical narrative.
-Before I provide an answer, just ask yourself what would Abraham have seen when he traveled to Egypt the first time?
+Before I provide an answer, ask yourself what you think Abraham would have seen when he traveled to Egypt the first time?
+Did he set his eyes on the same wide Nile River valley that we see today?
+What about the Egyptian civilization, did it ever know a time when the river was anything but what it appears to be today?

 Cover image credit: Painting, by Carlo Mancini, of the Great Pyramids on the distant shore of the Nile River.
 By Jean-Marc Pascolo (Own work) [CC-BY-SA-3.0 (creativecommons.o…], via Wikimedia Commons